Lukepancrazi9/meet-app/README.md

 So that I can see more or less information about the event

 Scenario: User clicks to show event details
-    - Given the user is viewing a list of events
+    - Given the user is viewing a list of events <br />
-    - When the user clicks on "Show Details" for an event
+    - When the user clicks on "Show Details" for an event <br />
     - Then the detailed information for that event should be displayed

 Scenario: User clicks to hide event details
-    - Given the user has already expanded the event details
+    - Given the user has already expanded the event details <br />
-    - When the user clicks on "Hide Details"
+    - When the user clicks on "Hide Details" <br />
     - Then the detailed information should be collapsed

 ## Feature 3 - Specify Number of Events